GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 The main directory of an extension must contain at least two **mandatory** files:

 * A `metadata.json` file that contains a description of the extension.
 This file is written in JSON.
-* An `extension.php` file containing the entry point of the extension (which is a class that inherits Minz_Extension).
+* An `extension.php` file containing the entry point of the extension (which is a class that inherits Base_Extension).

 Please note that there is a not a required link between the directory name of the extension and the name of the class inside `extension.php`, but you should follow our best practice: